tw-mosip/inji-openid4vp-ios-swift/README.md

 ## APIs

 ### authenticateVerifier
- - Receives a base64 Encoded request of the verifier and returns a valid Presentation Definition or Scope as response.
+ - Receives a base64 Encoded request of the verifier and returns a valid Presentation Definition as response.
 This function takes an encoded authorization request and a JSON array of trusted verifiers.
- - Returns the Authentication response which contain either validated Presentation Definition or Scope based on the request given.
+ - Returns the Authentication response which contains validated Presentation Definition of the request.